roadrage999/docker-filegator/README.md

 4 - exit the shell, stop the container

-5 - map the volume or bind to the /etc/apache2 and /var/www respectively and run the container
+5 - map the volume or bind to the /etc/apache2 and /var/www respectively and run the container e.g. docker run -v yourvolume:/etc/apache2 -v yourvolume:/var/www

-6 - filegator and apache2 files can now be reconfigured to your desire and will save all settings persistently through container restarts
+6 - launch and if you get a permissions error be sure to check the masks and chmod where necessary, restart container again to confirm everything is working

-7 - launch and have fun with full FileGator ready to rumble, if you get a permissions error be sure to check the masks and chmod where necessary
+7 - filegator and apache2 files can now be reconfigured to your desire and will save all settings persistently through container restarts